Taiwan warns of storm surge from powerful Typhoon Krathon, mobilises troops

 SEARCH FOR SAILORS

-Off the southeast coast, Taiwan's coast guard dispatched a boat to rescue 19 sailors from the cargo vessel Blue Lagoon who were forced to abandon ship as it took on water in its engine room, with a rescue helicopter having to turn back due to the wind and rain.
+Off the southeast coast, Taiwan's coast guard dispatched a boat to rescue 19 sailors forced to abandon the cargo vessel Blue Lagoon as it took on water in its engine room.

 The coast guard said the crew consisted of seven Ukrainians, nine Egyptians and three Russians, which had set off from China's Caofeidian port for Singapore.